 Crowns and other dental restorations are designed to be durable, but just like your own teeth, they can become worn down and stained over time.
 Additionally, if they are suddenly exposed to force that they aren’t meant to handle (such as biting down on an unexpected olive pit), they can crack or break.

-Worn Down Crowns
+Worn Out Dental Crowns

 If your crowns are worn down or damaged, give us a call so that we can plan replacements.
 We may need to remove the crown and provide you with a new temporary crown until your new permanent crowns are complete.